PBGPL Banner

 Do's

-Ensure that the hose pipe is secured by clamps at both ends.
+• Ensure that the hose pipe is secured by clamps at both ends.
 Check regularly and replace immediately if damaged.

-Always use hose pipes supplied/approved by the Gas Company.
-Never use non standardized and unauthorized tube.
+• Always use hose pipes supplied/approved by the Gas Company.
+Never use non-standardized or unauthorized tubes.

-Windows should be kept open or exhaust fan switched on while using gas.
+• Keep windows open or exhaust fan switched on while using gas.

-In case of any leakage, close the main isolation valve and immediately inform the Company.
+• In case of any leakage, close the main isolation valve and immediately inform the Company.

 Don'ts

-Avoid naked flame/spark/smoking near leakage area.
+• Avoid naked flame, sparks, or smoking near leakage areas.

 In case of Emergency

-Dial our Emergency Helpline in case of emergency, like fire, gas leakage etc.
+Dial our Emergency Helpline in case of emergency, like fire, gas leakage, etc.